Cybineer/Cybineer/README.md

 - 👋 Hi, I’m @ProgrammingWithCybineer
 - 👀 I’m interested in programming and collaberating with other developers to create amazing things...
-- 💻 I’m currently learning python and Big Data concepts.
+- 💻 I’m currently working on some personal python projects using Big Data Tech
 - 💻 I'm always working on personal projects.
 - 💞️ I’m looking to collaborate on future projects...
 -